 Winner: Vango Airbeam Odyssey 500 Tent

 Vango tents come with the Tension Band System technology which utilizes triangles in its design to help strengthen the shape of the Odyssey.
 This means that in heavy winds, the tent still stands strong.

 Some of the other tents come with weatherproofing technology to improve their performance as well, like the Nano-Flex Technology Frame which interconnects poles to provide additional strength in wind.
 However, the Vango technology was the most impressive wind resistance feature we reviewed.

 The Big Horn tent would be the worst tent to take out in heavy winds.
 Cabin-style tents, with their near-vertical walls could potentially catch in strong winds and lead to issues like the poles breaking.

 Best five person tent for warm weather and summer

 If you’re going to be camping in hot summer weather, you want a tent that is going to be spacious and well ventilated to keep you cool.

-Mesh windows are also better than the solid plastic ones on the Vango and NTK for ventilation.
-What makes the Browning even better, however, is the mesh ceiling.
+Mesh windows are also better than the solid plastic ones on the Vango tent and NTK tent for ventilation.
+What makes the Browning tent even better, however, is the mesh ceiling.